apache/atlas/README.txt

 Metadata and Governance Overview

-The Data Governance Initiative, DGI, framework is an extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.
+The Data Governance Initiative, Atlas, framework is an extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.